justeattakeaway/pie/apps/pie-docs/src/components/radio/overview/overview.md

 ## Behaviours
 ### States
-The radio button allows for a series of two states: unselected, and selected.
-The default state for a radio is unselected.
+The radio button can be in one of two states: selected or unselected.
+The default state is unselected.

 {% contentLayout %}
   {% contentItem %}